 Is Braga worth visiting?

-Braga is the third largest city of Portugal, but it is not as crowded as Lisbon and Porto.
 The city has a quite chill vibe combined with some of Portugal’s finest monuments.
 One of these stunning monuments is Bom Jesus do Monte with its phenomenal staircase depicting the ascent to heaven.

 When in Braga, you can also steal a short trip to the Melgaço and Monção thermal spas in Minho or the miraculous waters of Caldelas.
 Filled with hot springs like those of Sao Miguel, these places make for the perfect relaxing getaway.

-Portugal’s religious center is a highly recommended day trip from Porto and is for sure worth the visit.
-However, to be able to see everything in a day in Braga, a good itinerary is needed.
-This one day itinerary of Braga Portugal below covers all the notorious landmarks in the city and its suburbs.
+However, to be able to see everything in a day in Braga, you need a good itinerary.
+This one-day itinerary of Braga, Portugal, below covers all the notorious landmarks in the city and its suburbs.

-Take the sweat out of planning.
+Pro Tip: Take the sweat out of planning.
 Book this highly recommended day trip to Braga and Guimaraes from Porto.

 Things to do in Braga Portugal in a day

-We started the trip by going up to Bom Jesus do Monte and then visited the Sameiro Sanctuary.
-At noon we went back to the city center of Braga to explore the rest of the landmarks and other religious buildings that were suggested by locals.
+At noon, we returned to the city center of Braga to explore the other landmarks and religious buildings suggested by locals.
 To learn more, read below.

 Bom Jesus do Monte

-Bom Jesus do Monte is the most visited landmark in Braga.
-And, that is no surprise because the monument is simply jaw dropping.
-This religious site was finished in the 18th century when pilgrimages were blossoming.
-Many pilgrims that were walking the El Camino way would stop by Bom Jesus do Monte and climb it to the top on their knees.
-This way they would show their faith, devotion, and gratitude to God.
+Many pilgrims who were walking the El Camino would stop by Bom Jesus do Monte and climb it to the top on their knees.
+This way, they would show their faith, devotion, and gratitude to God.

 The Sacred Staircase of Bom Jesus